 Is Jardin Majorelle Marrakech Worth Visiting?

 In fact, I’m telling you that I’d love to have such an oasis all to myself.
-Until then, I’d visit Majorelle again if I returned to Marrakech.
+Until then, I’d visit Majorelle again if I returned, even if I only had 3 days in Marrakech.